ee-2/I-ForGer/README.md

 The 3,000 words were obtained utilizing lexicographic resources and sentence-based similarity computations.
 Crowdsourcing (data workers were German native speakers) and Best-worst scaling were used to assess their formality.

-When using I-ForGer please cite:
+When using I-ForGer, please cite:

 ```
 @inproceedings{Eder21,